wenyupeng/past-future/deakin/sit773/week07.md

 A rejected prototype is an unfortunate loss in terms of project time and resources, but it is much less expensive to identify errors early in the project.

+## The throw-away prototyping lifecycle
+Throw-away prototyping also involves creating prototypes — but each prototype is discarded after it has been evaluated.

+The purpose of throw-away prototyping is to rapidly iterate on a design and to make sure that design is sound before progressing to the implementation of the final system.